Charles Marsh (railroad builder): Builder of ditches/canals and entrepreneur

-Marsh was born December 6, 1825 in Hatley, Quebec, Canada.
+Marsh was born December 6, 1825, in Hatley, Quebec, Canada.
 It seems he spent his early years in Vermont, then moved with his family to the Milwaukee area of Wisconsin, where he studied civil engineering.
 In 1849, at age 23, he came to California and tried his hand at prospecting near what later became Nevada City, California.
-The next year, he conceived a plan to bring water to Coyote Diggings there.
+He found $3,000 in gold, and the next year, he conceived a plan to bring water to Coyote Diggings there.
 In conjunction with three others, he built a nine-mile ditch at a cost of $10,000.
 When completed, the investment paid for itself in six weeks.